Tricky Words – Phonics

 Next time the child sees the word remind them it was a tricky one – can they remember what it was?

 It depends which phonics scheme your child is working on, but in general most children follow the structure of the Letters and Sounds document in the UK.
 Link here.

-If following Letters and Sounds then the order begins as below (click the link above for tricky words taught after that):
+If following Letters and Sounds then the order begins as below (this document gives you the full order):

 - I , no, to, the, go, into

 Having these on homemade or bought little flash cards or pebbles are a great way to help children get exposure to these words.